 WARNING: REMOVE WATER SOFTENER WHENEVER A CLEANER/DESCALER PRODUCT IS PLACED IN WATER RESERVOIR.
 A WATER SOFTENER NEEDS TO BE CHARGED BEFORE FIRST USE.
 ALWAYS MAKE SURE THE WATER SOFTENER IS NOT DAMAGED.
 IF THE BEAD RESINS ARE FALLING OUT, THIS CAN DAMAGE YOUR MACHINE.

 The purpose of using a water softener is to prevent limescale build-up inside your espresso machine.
 Limescale is the number one destroyer of home model espresso machines.
-We recommend you recharge your water softener MINIMUM once a month (better too perform once per week) and replace the water softener once a year for maximum effectiveness.
+We recommend you RECHARGE your water softener ONCE PER WEEK and REPLACE the water softener EVERY 6 MONTHS for maximum effectiveness.

 Do not use cleaning or decalcification solutions through your water softener.
 These chemical agents can destroy the effectiveness of your water softener.
 However, these decalcification agents can be used to supplement the effectiveness of your water softener when utilized without the water softener in place at time of cleaning or decalcification.